 Here I say: A pattern, is a pattern, is a pattern.

 Years, centuries of cloth designing and there are still patterns that are timeless.
-The piece of clothing that covers our body from the waist to the ankles has been reproduced, revisited and reformulated throughout the centuries (even before we can imagine) to finally arrive at the most efficient solution: trousers.
-Imagine, layer after layer of experimentation, of stitching of transmitting the experience, the sewing traditions… by anonymous people, again.
-Trousers could have different shapes, but their internal structure will remain the same.
+The piece of clothing that covers our body from the waist to the ankles has been reproduced, revisited and reformulated throughout the centuries to finally arrive at the most efficient solution: trousers.
+Imagine, layer after layer of experimentation, of stitching, of transmitting the experience, the sewing traditions… by anonymous people, again.
+Trousers could have different shapes but their internal structure will remain the same.
 Trousers, are trousers, are trousers.

 Again, in the name of tradition, our contemporary world needs to revisit some old patterns.
 Again, we could see how, during the boom of tailoring in London back in the day, women had to stay in their homes sewing, and were not allowed to go to the factories.
 And again, a textile related Spanish expression pops up in my mind: ‘Unos tienen la fama y otros tejen la lana’.
 Translated: ‘Some do all the work and others take the credit’ (some have the fame, some card the wool).

 Designers vs executors.

 Can you afford that piece of clothing?
 It’s yours.
 Will that piece of clothing give you status?
 Power?
 Why do designers get the credit and not the makers?
-Why do we see, again, all those gorgeous mainstream bodies telling us how are we supposed to look like?
-How we must follow the pattern.
+Why do we see, again, all those gorgeous mainstream bodies telling us how we are supposed to look?
+Oh, how we must follow the pattern.
 Trousers, are trousers, are trousers.